Celebrating 20 Years of Impact

 Five Core Pillars Drive Our Success

 We understand the opportunity gaps – and their impact.
-That’s why our program targets the five key inflection points that prevent high-achieving, low-income students of color from getting into top colleges and graduating ready for top careers.
+That’s why our program targets the five key inflection points that prevent high-achieving students of color from under-resourced communities from getting into top colleges and graduating ready for top careers.

 Lack of access to quality (or any) selective college admissions guidance.

-<50% of high-achieving, low-income students of color apply to even one top college.
+<50% of high-achieving, students of color from economically disadvantaged communities apply to even one top college.

 We help our Scholars find “best fit” selective colleges and showcase their qualifications for admittance into these elite schools.

 attend Top 100 Colleges

 Graduating from an elite college can directly impact earning potential.
 Elite colleges offer smaller class sizes, stronger student support services, and better financial aid packages.
 That means a better learning experience and, for our Scholars, usually little or no college debt upon graduation.